Find outlines by Subject code

 This subject continues the study of database design and SQL begun in DBS201.
 Students will learn the entire set of SQL statements using Oracle's DBMS.
 Students will also learn Oracle's SQL *Plus commands.
 Students will work in teams to prepare and implement the logical and physical database schema for a business application requiring 12-18 tables including all necessary contraints to protect the integrity of the data.

-INT322 - Internet II - Web Programming On Unix
+INT322 - Internet II - Web Programming on UNIX

-SYS366 - Requirements Gathering Using 00 Models
+SYS366 - Requirements Gathering Using OO Models

 This subject focuses on the techniques and tools involved in gathering requirements for business systems that will solve business stakeholders' processing problems.
 Students will be introduced to system development life cycles, interface design, and will learn how to use research, observation, interviews, prototypes and feedback to gather stakeholders' requirements.
 Students will also learn how to document requirements in both business and systems use case diagrams using the Unified Modeling Language (UML) and the Rational Rose modeling tool.
 They will learn to write the use case descriptions, both business and systems.
 An in-depth case study will be used throughout the subject to allow students to apply what they learn.

-BAC344 - Business Applications Using Cobol
+BAC344 - Business Applications Using COBOL

 Business applications will be developed in COBOL using Programmer Development Manager and CODE/400.
 This subject introduces the students to file processing, report writing, transaction validation and updating.
 Students will build on programming techniques used in previous subjects to solve problems related to maintenance/modification of structured programs for typical business applications.
 This subject will provide a basic understanding of the COBOL language.

-OOP344 - Object Oriented Programming Using C++
+OOP344 - Object Oriented Programming II Using C++